cferreras/Minecraft-Chest-Generator/README.md

 generation-time: 0
 ```

-## Permissions and commands
+## command and permissions

-`/generatechet` - `generatechest.command`  Gerates the chest at a random location in the radious
+`/generatechet` - `generatechest.command`  Generates the chest at a random location in the radious